inBeat/inbeat-website/content/top-influencers/instagram/beauty/japan/kyoto/_index.md

 ---
-title: Top 10 Beauty Instagram Influencers In Kyoto In 2022
+title: Top 10 Beauty Instagram Influencers In Kyoto in 2023
 description: >-
-  Find top beauty Instagram influencers in Kyoto in 2022.
+  Find top beauty Instagram influencers in Kyoto in 2023.
 Most popular hashtags: #kyoto #beauty #pr.
 platform: Instagram
 hits: 29
 text_top: See the top-rated Instagram accounts on inBeat.